FWasik/Parts-Warehouse-App/README.md

 - Price must not be less than 0.
 - Cannot be assigned to a base category.
 - The values in the location dictionary must not be less than 0.
-- The location dictionary must have valid location names (room, rack, shelf, tray, column, row) as the key.
+- The location dictionary must have valid location names (room, bookcase, shelf, cuvee, column, row) as the key.
 - The sum of the values in the location dictionary must be equal to the quantity.

 Validation of input data for categories:
 - Name must be unique.
 - Parent must exist in the database.
 - The category cannot be a parent category for itself.
-- Base category cannot be assigned to an existing category (when updating).
+- Base category cannot be assigned to descendant (when updating).
+- Cannot change category to a base category if there are parts assigned to that category (when updating).

 Search endpoint filters parts based on the value for each field.
 String fields are filtered by containing a given phrase.
 Numeric and dictionary fields are filtered by exact.